pyueh-osi/Edgecmd-Docs/V1.1/Configuration/Configure adapter_1-1.md

    }
     ```

-   **Note:** The command only affects the specified key-value pairs for the 'Logging' facet in the 'OmfEgress' component, it does not change any other components or facets.
-However, import affects all key-value pairs in the facet.
+   **Note:** The command only affects the specified key=value pairs for the 'Logging' facet in the 'OmfEgress' component, it does not change any other components or facets.
+However, import affects all key=value pairs in the facet.
 If you import the following example JSON file, the 'logLevel' and 'logFileSizeLimitBytes' values will be modified and the remaining values in the 'Logging' facet will be reset to their default values (logFileCountLimit).

    ```json
    {